sarvapallimen/ClickFunnels/README.md

 # Is ClickFunnels Worth It?
-2026 Beginners and Businesses
+Explained for Beginners and Businesses

 If you're thinking about using ClickFunnels, the biggest question is simple: